CivOmega/civomega/BOOTSTRAPPING.md

 If someone's made an update to the `requirements.txt`, do the `cd` and `source` commands and then `pip install -r requirements.txt`.

+If someone's made an update to a `models.py` file that requires a database change, simply do a `python manage.py syncdb --migrate` once again.